 Healthy relationships are needed at any stage of life, but the importance of socialization for need to be overemphasized.
 Consistent social interactions assist in keeping the mental, physical, and emotional aspects of a person active.
 Social interactions also help prevent tendencies to isolate and helps give one more meaningful in the long-run, especially with independent living.

-Older adults with a packed social life experience less of the emotional, cognitive, and physical difficulties that older adults who are isolated encounter.
-There are several important ways socialization can help improve the health of older adults:
+Seniors with a packed social life experience less of the emotional, cognitive, and physical difficulties that older adults who are isolated encounter.
+There are several important ways socialization can help improve your health:

 - Decreased stress can lead to a healthier immune system and heart.